NVIDIA/context-aware-rag/docs/source/intro/setup.md

 ### Setting up config file

 First create a config file to set the LLMs, prompts, and parameters.
 A sample config file is provided at [config/config.yaml](https://github.com/NVIDIA/context-aware-rag/tree/main/config/config.yaml).
-Refer to the [CA RAG Configuration](../overview/configuration.md) guide for more details.
+Refer to the [CA-RAG Configuration](../overview/configuration.md) guide for more details.

 Here is an example of the config file for using `GraphRAG` using Neo4j DB: